whimsicallyson/whimsicallyson.github.io/README.md

 1. update names & descriptions of this and importer app
 2. get directions in here and on importer app
+3. see what happens when image limits are hit and warn users of those errors in the directions

 ### user experience